cellplatform/platform-0.1.0/README.md

 ## Be Forewarned
 ![pre-release](https://img.shields.io/badge/Status-pre--release-orange.svg)
-API's and other strcutures will change (probably radically 🐷) prior to `1.x` release.
+API's and other structures will change (probably radically 🐷) prior to `1.x` release.

 <p>&nbsp;</p>